mkevinq/checkmate-finder/documents/final/README.md

 # Modelling Project Final Submission

-This folder should contain the extra documents for the deliverables (D3) - (D5)
+This folder contains the extra documents for the deliverables (D3) - (D5).

+The relevant files, `proofs.jp` and `modelling_report.pptx` have been included.
+For `proofs.jp`, only three of the proofs completed are relevant to the project (the rest were for testing purposes).
+These three are listed and explained within `modelling_report.pptx` for more detail.
+Additionally, the `modelling_report.pptx` has voice recordings for every slide (they can be played in the bottom right corner for each slide).
+These recordings go over the relevant information, and may help in better understanding our project and rationale.

 ## Due Date

-November 30th, 2020
+December 9th, 2020

 ## Expected Items